AlexDavenport/SudokuSolver/README.md

 You can run the main method from the Sudoku Interactive class

-In the main method please set a file location for a text document Sudoku puzzle
+In the main method please set a file location for a text document Sudoku puzzle (in a similar formate to exampleSudoku.txt)